What You Need to Know About the UN Sustainable Development Goals Before You Build or Renovate

 Affordable & Clean Energy – Ensure access to affordable, reliable, sustainable and modern energy

 Starting in 2020 residents of California will need to have solar power installed in their new homes, in tandem with the move to generate power on the electric grid with renewables such as solar energy and wind power.
-The cost of renewable energy is now on par or lower than fossil fuel energy.
+The Inflation Reduction Act will help fund the conversion to renewable energy and storage systems, as well as electrification of new and renovated homes.
 Our energy future is reliable, resilient, and renewable!

 Decent Work & Economic Growth – Promote inclusive and sustainable economic growth, employment and decent work for all

 From solar photovoltaic installer (the job projected to have the fastest employment growth), to technicians, to scientists, the green economy is robust.
 And these are quality jobs, the median income is higher than the median income for all workers.
+Again, the Inflation Reduction Act has funding for the training the US will need to jump start this boom.
 Investing in the greening of our buildings will boost the world economy.

 Industry, Innovation & Infrastructure – Build resilient infrastructure, promote sustainable industrialization and foster innovation